FHIR Implementation Guide for ABDM

 Composition.section or a referenced resource at Composition.section.entry.

-Only active or relevant medications should be included.
-The section may contain MedicationStatement or MedicationRequest resources,This section reference the MedicationStatement (IN PS) or MedicationRequest (IN PS) profiles, ensuring accurate representation of the patient’s current medication profile and supporting safe and coordinated care..
+Only active or relevant medications should be included.This section reference the IN PS MedicationStatement or IN PS MedicationRequest profiles, ensuring accurate representation of the patient’s current medication profile and supporting safe and coordinated care.

-This mandatory section provides information about the patient’s immunization status and relevant vaccination history.
+This section provides information about the patient’s immunization status and relevant vaccination history.
 Its primary purpose is to enable accurate communication of a patient’s immunization record to support clinical care and continuity across organizations and borders.

-Composition.section or through a referenced resource at Composition.section.entry.This section references the Immunization (IN PS) profile, which defines constraints for representing a patient’s immunization history.
+Composition.section or through a referenced resource at Composition.section.entry.This section references the IN PS Immunization profile, which defines constraints for representing a patient’s immunization history.
 It is derived from the ABDM Immunization profile and imposes additional requirements from the Immunization (IPS) profile.
 The profile supports accurate recording of current and past vaccine administrations, ensuring consistent and standardized documentation across healthcare systems.

 This section assembles relevant observation results obtained for the patient, including laboratory, pathology, and radiology findings.
 It provides essential diagnostic and monitoring information that supports clinical decision-making and continuity of care.

-Composition.section or a referenced resource at Composition.section.entry.This section supports a comprehensive clinical overview by documenting significant procedures such as invasive diagnostics (e.g., cardiac catheterization), therapeutic procedures (e.g., dialysis), and surgical interventions (e.g., appendectomy).
+It supports a comprehensive clinical overview by documenting significant procedures such as invasive diagnostics (e.g., cardiac catheterization), therapeutic procedures (e.g., dialysis), and surgical interventions (e.g., appendectomy), providing important context for ongoing and future care decisions.

-This section references the Procedure (IN PS) profile, which defines constraints on representing a patient’s past diagnostic, therapeutic, or surgical procedures relevant to the Patient Summary.
+Composition.section or a referenced resource at Composition.section.entry.This section references the IN PS Procedure profile, which defines constraints on representing a patient’s past diagnostic, therapeutic, or surgical procedures relevant to the Patient Summary.
 It is derived from the ABDM Procedure profile and imposes additional requirements from the Procedure (IPS) profile.

 This section documents the patient’s use of medical devices, whether implanted or external, that may influence current or future care.
 It provides essential information for clinicians to consider when planning treatment or interventions involving device-dependent patients.

-Composition.section or a referenced resource at Composition.section.entry.This section may include both narrative descriptions and coded entries, detailing implanted devices (e.g., pacemakers, joint replacements) or external equipment (e.g., insulin pumps, oxygen delivery systems).
-It plays an increasingly important role as the definition and tracking of medical devices expand within healthcare systems.
+It may include both narrative descriptions and coded entries detailing implanted devices (e.g., pacemakers, joint replacements) as well as external equipment (e.g., insulin pumps, oxygen delivery systems).

-This section references the[ Device (IN PS)] profile, which defines constraints on representing medical devices used by the patient, including implanted and external devices.
-It is derived from the ABDM [Device] profile and imposes additional requirements from the Device (IPS) profile.
+Composition.section or a referenced resource at Composition.section.entry.This section references the IN PS Device profile, which defines constraints on representing medical devices used by the patient, including implanted and external devices.
+It is derived from the ABDM Device profile and imposes additional requirements from the Device (IPS) profile.

-This section references the [Consent (IN PS)] profile, which defines constraints for representing a patient’s advance directives and consent preferences.
-It is derived from the ABDM [Consent] profile and imposes additional requirements from the [Consent (IPS)] profile.
-The profile ensures consistent documentation of patient choices related to medical care, supporting ethical and informed decision-making across healthcare systems.
+This section references the Consent profile, which defines constraints for representing a patient’s advance directives and consent preferences.
+It supports consistent and structured documentation of patient choices related to medical care, enabling ethical and informed decision-making, particularly in unplanned or emergency care scenarios.

-This section brings the most critical healthcare information to immediate attention.
+This optional section brings the most critical healthcare information to immediate attention.
 It highlights extreme or urgent problems that require heightened awareness from the attending clinician.

-This section describes the patient’s ability to perform activities of daily living and maintain functional independence.
+This optional section describes the patient’s ability to perform activities of daily living and maintain functional independence.
 It captures information about physical, cognitive, or psychosocial limitations that may influence care planning, treatment decisions, and the need for ongoing assistance.

 The section supports understanding of the patient’s overall well-being, particularly for individuals at higher risk or those requiring unplanned or long-term care.
 Future versions of this guide may include specific profiles for representing functional assessments and disability data.

-This section references the Condition (IN PS) profile, which defines constraints for representing past or resolved health conditions.
+This section references the IN PS Condition profile, which defines constraints for representing past or resolved health conditions.
 It is derived from the ABDM Condition profile and imposes additional requirements from the Condition (IPS) profile.
 It represents historical clinical conditions, supporting continuity and context in patient care.

 This optional section presents the patient’s current pregnancy status and, when available, information about past pregnancies and their outcomes.
+It supports clinical assessment and care planning by providing relevant obstetric context.

-This optional section outlines the patient’s care plan, including goals, recommendations, and therapeutic actions intended to monitor, track, or improve the patient’s condition.
+This optional section outlines the patient’s care plan, including goals, recommendations, and therapeutic actions intended to monitor, manage, or improve the patient’s condition.
 It provides a structured or narrative overview of planned care activities that support ongoing treatment and health management.

-This section references the [CarePlan (IN PS)] profile, which defines constraints for representing planned care activities, goals, and therapeutic actions relevant to a patient’s ongoing management.
-It is derived from the ABDM CarePlan profile and imposes additional requirements from the [CarePlan (IPS)] profile.
-This profile represents coordinated and goal-oriented care across healthcare settings.
+This section references the CarePlan profile, which defines constraints for representing planned care activities, goals, and therapeutic actions relevant to a patient’s ongoing management.

 This optional section presents observations on social factors that may affect a patient’s health and well-being.
 These factors, such as tobacco or alcohol use, can serve as indicators of lifestyle and potential risk contributors.